atatm/Leaderboard/README.md

 # 📖 Leaderboard <a name="about-project"></a>

-**Leaderboard** In this Leaderboard list app, we can send and receive data from/to the Leaderboard API.
+**Leaderboard** In this complete Leaderboard list app, we can send and receive data from/to the Leaderboard API.

 ## 🛠 Built With <a name="built-with"></a>